PO Box 8623, Ann Arbor, MI 48107-8623

 The magazine for you.

 techdirections helps teachers prepare students for advanced training and employment in technical and engineering careers.
-Our readers are teachers, department heads, and administrators in STEM and career-technical education.
+Our readers are teachers, department heads, and administrators in career-technical and STEM education.
 No other magazine covers the field like we do.

-Published monthly September through May, the magazine features hands-on classroom projects that develop critical thinking, problem-solving skills, and knowledge of technology concepts.
-We also cover teaching trends and methods, successful programs, and special features on media, equipment, and supplies.
+Published monthly September through May, the magazine features articles that help teachers develop critical thinking, problem-solving skills, and knowledge of technology concepts in their students.
+We also cover teaching trends and methods, professional development, successful programs, and special features on media, equipment, and supplies.

 Comments from our readers: